 What is the difference in Twitch vs Twitch Prime vs Twitch Turbo?

-I was googling this last night and I’ve been watching on Twitch for years and it was ridiculous how long it took me to figure the difference between those.
+I was googling this last night and I’ve been watching on Twitch for years and it was ridiculous how long it took me to figure out the difference between those.

 I’ll present it to you quickly and easily here and I trust when this is useful, you will drop a like, let me know what you think with a comment on this video and maybe you’ll even join the JerryBanfield family as a subscriber, who knows the possibilities are limitless.